fractaledmind/fractaledmind.github.io/src/_posts/2023-09-12-enhancing-rails-sqlite-array-columns.md

 Hopefully, this demonstrates the power and flexibility available in SQLite.
 Even without all of the native features and data types provided by Postgres, a little bit of ingenuity can provide equivalent functionality.

+{:.notice}
-> You can find the full code for the model concern detailed in [this Gist](https://gist.github.com/fractaledmind/af105bc2f102bfba50b3f83adef5283e).
+You can find the full code for the model concern detailed in [this Gist](https://gist.github.com/fractaledmind/af105bc2f102bfba50b3f83adef5283e).
 Check out the full script to see the full set of test cases as well.

 - - -